German Doctors Say It's 'Highly Plausible' Pussy Riot Activist Was Poisoned

 Based on interviews with his patient's next of kin and a review of medical records from Moscow, Eckardt offered this timeline of what happened:

 Verzilov fell ill on Sept.
-11 in a Moscow courthouse where he was attending a friend's hearing.
+11 in a Moscow courthouse, where he was attending a friend's hearing.
 He took a cab back to his apartment and his girlfriend noticed his eyes were dilated.
-He went to bed and she left but when he woke up at about 6 p.m., he texted her that he was feeling worse.
+He went to bed and she left, but when he woke up at about 6 p.m., he texted her that he was feeling worse.

 She took him to a Moscow hospital, where his stomach was pumped.
 As his symptoms worsened, he was transferred to another hospital and on Saturday night, arrived by private medevac in the German capital.